OsamaAlaa1/OsamaAlaa1/README.md

 #  👨🏻‍💻 Osama Alaa Mohammed
 ![Github Banner](https://github.com/OsamaAlaa1/OsamaAlaa1/blob/main/1604084464936.jpeg)

-## Data Scientist - Bioinformatician
+## Machine Learning Engineer

-Passionate and innovative Data Scientist with a strong foundation in mathematics, statistics, and programming,  By implementing end-to-end applications on AWS, I thrive on building and deploying cutting-edge machine-learning models that unlock the hidden potential of data.
+As a Machine Learning and NLP Engineer at Autosa AI, I am proud to build and deploy cutting-edge solutions that unlock the hidden potential of data.
+With Python and renowned libraries like Sklearn, TensorFlow, and PyTorch, I harness the power of deep learning and natural language processing to help businesses make game-changing decisions.

-My expertise lies in harnessing the power of deep learning and natural language processing to unlock valuable insights with a solid command of Python and renowned libraries like Sklearn, TensorFlow, and PyTorch, completely ready to unravel the mysteries to pave the way for game-changing decisions.
+My strong foundation in mathematics, statistics, and programming, along with my passion and innovation, allow me to solve complex problems and uncover valuable insights with data.
+I'm driven by the desire to pave the way for a brighter future through my skills and expertise.